AshiOsaki/stock-app/README.md

-# stock-app
+# Stock App

-This repo will contains the code for the stock app.
+This is a private stock app